Mark Slade Remote Observatory (MSRO)–Wilderness, Virginia

 The Mark Slade Remote Observatory (MSRO) is an astronomical observatory made possible by generous donations from the estate of Mark Slade, the Rappahannock Astronomy Club, and donations from private individuals in the Fredericksburg, VA, region.
 Explore Scientific®, a major sponsor, has generously loaned the main instruments for long-term use.

 The MSRO is a modern, state-of-the-art facility using the latest in low-cost, high-value astronomical instrumentation.
 Its mission is to serve as both a training and research facility for anyone interested in astronomy and astronomical research.
 It is available for use by members of the Rappahannock Astronomy Club and local high-school and college students, and other interested amateur astronomers in the United States and in other countries.

 The MSRO is operated by the MSRO Commission, which also oversees funding, approval of observation requests, coordination of observing schedules, and development of observing plans.
 The day-to-day operation and maintenance of the observatory, scheduling of approved observation requests, and training of users are the responsibilities of the MSRO Director and Assistant Director…

 Primary Telescope—Currently, the primary optical instrument is an Explore Scientific® 6-1/2-inch (165 mm) f/7 ED Apochromatic carbon-fiber refractor, which is configured with a 0.7x focal reducer/field flattener and operates at f/4.9 (809 mm focal length (FL)).
 The CCD camera mounted on this telescope is a QHYCCD QHY163C One-Shot-Color (OSC) camera (4/3-inch, 16-megapixel CMOS chip, 4656×3522 w/3.8-micron pixels).
-This camera has a plate scale of 1.79 arc-seconds/pixel.
-The field of view (FOV) is 47.8×35.8 arc-minutes.
+This camera has a plate scale of 1.88 arc-seconds/pixel.
+The field of view (FOV) is 50.2×37.7 arc-minutes.
 The camera has a six-position QHYCFW2-small filter wheel attached with open, luminance, red, and V-band, and blue filters for specialized imaging and photometric measurements.
 The open position allows for wide-field (1.2×0.9 degree), full-color imaging of deep sky objects.
 A 200-line-per-millimeter (lpmm) spectroscopic grating with an effective resolution of about 13 angstroms/pixel is provided.
 A special filter called an Engineered Diffuser™ produced by RPC Photonics is installed in the filter wheel for use in obtaining data for very-high precision photometry on variable stars, minor planets, and exoplanet transits.